Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 James Monroe

-He was an American statesman, lawyer, diplomat and Founding Father and fifth president of the United States during the time of the War of 1812.
+He was an American statesman, lawyer, diplomat, Founding Father, and the fifth president of the United States during the War of 1812.

 John Q. Adams